 Product revenue reserves and allowances: As noted above, cash discounts and chargebacks are recorded as reductions of accounts receivable and product returns, distributor fees, government rebates, and other incentives are recorded as a component of accrued expenses.
-To date, we have determined a material reversal of revenue would not occur in a future period, for the estimates detailed above, as of December 31, 2021 and, therefore, the transaction price was not reduced further during the year ended December 31, 2021.
 Actual amounts of consideration ultimately received may differ from our estimates.
 If actual results in the future vary from our estimates, we will adjust these estimates, which would affect product revenue, net and earnings in the period in which such variances become known.